 CISOs face a perfect storm of challenges.
 The enterprise shift to unbounded IT environments is driving the need for new cyber risk management approaches.
 So is the upsurge in generative AI.
 Multiplying threats seem to have unlimited scalability, but cybersecurity budgets and teams do not.
 And the C-suite and corporate boards are asking more questions about enterprise security posture than ever before.

 It's no surprise many CISOs say they’re overwhelmed by the expectations placed on them.
-How can they ease the strain while successfully managing threats, prioritizing risks, and raising the visibility of cybersecurity throughout their organizations?
+How can they ease the strain while successfully managing threats, prioritising risks, and raising the visibility of cybersecurity throughout their organisations?